learn-co-curriculum/dsc-using-nested-loops-lab/README.md

 # Using Nested Loops - Lab

 ## Introduction
-In this lab, we will practice using nested loops to iterate over nested data structures and create new collections.
-We'll be using data from a soccer match to practice our nested loops.
+In this lab, you'll practice using nested loops to iterate over nested data structures and create new collections.
+To do this, you'll be using data from a soccer match to practice our nested loops.

 ## Objectives
 You will be able to: